jonbern/climate-data-crawler/README.md

 ```
 node app.js --dataset GHCNDMS --datatype MNTM --locations 'CITIES.json'  --probingStopYear 2010 --offset 0 --count 100
 ```
 This will get the most recent MNTM data for the 100 first locations in CITIES.json using 2010 as data probing stop year.

+Using the CLI, results will automatically be stored to disk (./data folder).

 JS:
 ```